Free Ice Breakers and Team Building Exercises

-Here are several free exercises you can use in your team building events and DISC assessment activities.
+Here are several free DISC team building exercises you can use in your team building events and DISC assessment activities.

 The Encyclopedia of Icebreakers (University Associates) says that ice breakers “are tools that enable the group leader to foster interaction, stimulate creative thinking, challenge basic assumptions, illustrate new concepts, and introduce specific material.”
 As such, icebreakers can be used nearly any time a facilitator has a need to gather a group, get them together, and help them move forward.
 Icebreakers can be used to the same ends, and are generally thought of as best for points in the midst of a meeting, training, workshop, or other group learning experience.